KimberlyCaristi

 Chiara looked down and whispered “Was?”

-“Yes, he passed away a few months ago.”
+I took a deep breath, “Yes, he passed away a few months ago.”
 I might as well just tell everyone my husband of forty years was dead.
 Maybe I should wear a sign saying “widow” across it.
 Words I hated.
 I hated it more that he died.

 Both made the sign of the cross, “Oh Dio mio,” with very sad faces.